nextflow-io/nextflow/docs/process.rst

-Nextflow looks for the ``my_script.sh`` template file in the directory ``templates`` that must exist in the same folder where the nextflow script file is located (any other location can be provided by using a absolute template path).
+Nextflow looks for the ``my_script.sh`` template file in the directory ``templates`` that must exist in the same folder where the Nextflow script file is located (any other location can be provided by using an absolute template path).

 The template script can contain any piece of code that can be executed by the underlying system.
 For example::